yvesshum/bikeshop-webapp/blackstone-webapp/README.md

 # blackstone-webapp
-To test-run the project, make sure to do `npm install` and then `npm run serve`
+To test-run the project, make sure to do `npm install` during the first time to install the necessary `node_modules` and then `npm run serve`to localhost

 To try hosting it through firebase, do `npm run build` then `firebase serve`